 The Basics of Employment Discrimination

-Our employee discrimination lawyers in Milwaukee work hard to protect workers’ rights in Milwaukee and across Wisconsin.
+Our employee discrimination lawyers work hard to protect workers’ rights.
 We are prepared to assert your rights if you lose your job because your employer discriminates against you or because you need an extended medical leave.